How to Write a Good Bug Report [Step-By-Step Guide]

 We all know that a picture is worth a thousand words.
 That stands true for bug reporting.

-While it may not tell the whole story, a screenshot or video can add a lot of value by getting your developers to see and understand the problem faster.
+A screenshot or video gets your developers to see and understand the problem faster.

 Website annotation tools go a long way here to help you drive your point across.